fedora-infra/python-fedora/doc/service.rst

 * Usually less code as there's only one controller method
-* When a user sees a page that they want to get data from, they can get it as json instead of screen scraping.
+* When a user sees a page that they want to get data from, they can get it as JSON instead of screen scraping.
 * Forces the application designer to think more about the API that is being provided to the users instead of just the needs of the web page they are creating.